ark-lang/ark/misc/NOTES.md

 - [ ] Code generation for match statements
 - [ ] Else If/Else Statements
 - [ ] Access specifiers, i.e public/private
-- [ ] Inline functions, code gen to inline, or do it "literally" in the compiler
 - [ ] Deduce whether to generate `.` or `->`
 - [ ] Fix arrays decaying
 - [x] Static initialization for structures and arrays